Germogen Maximov: Croatian Orthodox Church

-On 3 April 1942, the Ante Pavelić government of the Independent State of Croatia adopted a law that established the "Croatian Orthodox Church".
+On 3 April 1942, the Ante Pavelić government of the fascist Independent State of Croatia adopted a law that established the "Croatian Orthodox Church".

 On 2 June 1942, Germogen was named primate of the Croatian Orthodox Church and enthroned at a ceremony presided over by Patriarch of All Romania Nicodim in the Church of the Holy Transfiguration in Zagreb on 7 June 1942 in presence of top officials of the Independent State of Croatia.

 He took the oath a day later.
 He was immediately condemned by the Russian Orthodox Church Abroad and expelled from its Synod.
 Patriarch Germogen was, along with other leaders of his organisation, decorated by Pavelić with the Order for Merits.

 Execution

 After Yugoslav Partisans captured Zagreb on 9 May 1945, the Croatian Orthodox Church was abolished, and Germogen was arrested.
 He, along with three priests of the Croatian Orthodox Church, was court-martialled on 29 June 1945 and executed by firing squad the next day, at age 84.